On This Page

 Abu Dhabi, the capital of the United Arab Emirates, seamlessly blends ultramodern luxury with rich Arabian heritage in a desert metropolis that rivals neighboring Dubai while maintaining a more refined, cultural atmosphere.
 This Emirate's crown jewel captivates visitors with the stunning Sheikh Zayed Grand Mosque, an architectural masterpiece featuring 82 domes, over 1,000 columns, and the world's largest hand-knotted carpet adorning over 5,000 square meters—its pristine white marble exterior transforms at sunset into golden perfection, while nighttime illumination creates an ethereal glow visible across the city.
 Art enthusiasts make pilgrimages to the Louvre Abu Dhabi on Saadiyat Island, where Jean Nouvel's visionary design creates a 'rain of light' through the geometric dome as Eastern and Western art converge in galleries spanning 6,000 years from ancient Mesopotamia to contemporary installations.

 Emirates Palace, the opulent hotel, welcomes non-guests to admire gold-leaf interiors and sip gold-flecked cappuccinos, while Qasr Al Watan Presidential Palace reveals Islamic architectural grandeur and rare manuscripts in its House of Knowledge.
-Abu Dhabi's culinary scene ranges from traditional Emirati machboos rice with slow-cooked lamb and sweet luqaimat dumplings to Michelin-starred restaurants at Emirates Palace and St. Regis.
+Abu Dhabi's culinary scene ranges from traditional Emirati machboos rice with slow-cooked lamb and sweet luqaimat dumplings to MICHELIN Guide restaurants at Emirates Palace, St. Regis, and beyond.

 The city's souks retain authenticity—Al Mina Fish Market buzzes with dawn auctions, while Iranian Souk sells spices and textiles.
 Mangrove kayaking through Eastern Mangroves provides serene eco-tourism where flamingos and sea turtles appear just kilometers from downtown skyscrapers.
 Day trips reach Al Ain's desert forts and camel markets, or Liwa Oasis's towering dunes at the Empty Quarter's edge.